 Frozen Crispy Food

 It might take a few tries to land on the absolute best method for your favorite frozen crispy foods.
 If something isn’t crispy enough for you, release the steam and crank up the heat.
-While you’re figuring it out, always ensure uncooked meats reach a safe internal temperature before serving.
+And if you’re playing around with uncooked meats, use the probe to ensure that the meats reach a safe internal temperature before serving.